SIP Trunks – phone lines for the modern business

 In fact, BT Openreach have just announed (summer 2015) that ISDN will be ended in 2025.

 SIP makes Geography Irrelevant!
 SIP makes flexibility Instant!

 We have 25 years experience in business and telecommunications so we have seen alot of things come and go.
 Analogue was replaced by digital.
-Now SIP is poised to replace digital - ISDN in other words.
+Now SIP is replacing digital – ISDN in other words.

 SIP has had a lot of bad press – but that is simply due to the connectivity being used and the resellers either mis-selling it or not having enough understanding on how to get it working properly and reliably.

 Connectivity has got a lot better and cheaper since 2013 with the UK Governemt even subsidising private fibre ethernet connections.
 Also, with the roll-out of fibre broadband and the resulting FTTC Ethernet (or GEO or Generic Ethernet Access) becoming available for businesses, SIP is now mainstream with cloud-based hosted systems.